Home Time Zones World India

 Why Doesn’t India Have Two Time Zones?

-There are a few drawbacks of keeping the one time zone.
-As seen from the tea gardens, early sunrise causes loss of sleep and productivity in locations with less daylight hours, and early sunset can lead to higher energy consumption.
-But for now, it seems like the drawbacks of one time zone do not outweigh the benefits of two.
+There are a few drawbacks to keeping the one time zone.
+As seen from the tea gardens, early sunrise causes loss of sleep and productivity in locations with fewer daylight hours, and early sunset can lead to higher energy consumption.
+For now, however, the drawbacks of a single time zone appear to outweigh the benefits of keeping two.

 In 2018, the CSIR-National Physical Laboratory (CSIR-NPL) and the National Measurement Institute (NMI) of India proposed implementing two time zones in India: IST-I (UTC+5:30) and IST-II (UTC+6:30) in the northeast.
 The implementation has yet to be legally formalized.